 - A search for content across all catalog-integrated apps on Fire TV.
 You can initiate a universal search using voice or text.
 All voice searches by default are universal searches.
 Any search using the search button within the Fire TV UI (rather than using the search provided within a specific app) is also a universal search.

 - The words the user says to Alexa to convey what they want to do, or to provide a response to a question Alexa asks.

 - Video Skills Kit

-- Informal name for video skills for your Fire TV app.
-See Video Skill API.
+- The name for implementing video skills for your Fire TV app.

 - Video Skill API